zowe/zowe-cli/docs/CLIReadme.md

 the value increases resource consumption on z/OS and can be prone to errors caused by making too many concurrent requests.
 If the download process encounters an error, the following message displays:
-The maximum number of TSO address spaces were created.
+The maximum number of TSO address spaces have been created.
 When you specify 0, Zowe CLI attempts to download all members at once without a maximum number of concurrent requests.